 Highlights of Jaffa Port

-If you look out to sea you can see Andromeda’s Rock where Greek mythology tells that King Cappaus tied his daughter Andromeda to the rock and Perseus flew down on his winged horse to rescue his love from sea monsters.
+If you look out to the sea you can see Andromeda’s Rock where Greek mythology tells that King Cepheus tied his daughter Andromeda to the rock and Perseus flew down on his winged horse to rescue his love from sea monsters.

-On the dockside is the Nalag’at Theatre and BlackOut restaurant both run completely by visually and hearing impaired community.
-Also along the port dock are old warehouses that have been renovated and turned into coffee houses, bars, nightclubs and galleries.
+On the dockside is the Nalag’at Theatre and BlackOut restaurant both run completely by the visually and hearing-impaired community.
+Also along the port dock are old warehouses that have been renovated and turned into coffee houses, bars, nightclubs, and galleries.

 You can still see fishermen plying their trade in the port as they did 3,000 years ago.
-The port has many exciting eateries and Jaffa has a reputation as a real foodie destinations.
-From May to October you can enjoy free entertainment and special events on the dockside including life shows, art exhibitions, workshops, outdoor dance classes and food fairs.
+The port has many exciting eateries and Jaffa has a reputation as a real foodie destination.
+From May to October, you can enjoy free entertainment and special events on the dockside including live shows, art exhibitions, workshops, outdoor dance classes, and food fairs.